OSQUAREG/Blogger-Zone/README.md

 #### ii) Viewing/Reading Articles

-All contributors and viewers can view/read all publised articles on the Home Page.
+All contributors and viewers can view/read all published articles on the Home Page.

 #### iii) Editing and Deleting Articles